modelica/ModelicaSpecification/Tutorial.md

 * connections
 * functions

-Some means of declaring variable properties is needed, since there are different kinds of variables, Parameters should be given values and there should be a possibility to give initial conditions.
+Some means of declaring variable properties is needed, since there are different kinds of variables.
+Parameters should be given values and there should be a possibility to give initial conditions.

 Basic declarations of variables can be made as follows:
 ```Modelica
   Real u, y(start=1);
   parameter Real T=1;
 ```
 Real is the name of a predefined class or type.
 A Real variable has an attribute called start to give its initial value.
 A component declaration can be preceded by a specifier like constant or parameter indicating that the component is constant, i.e., its derivative is zero.
 The specifier parameter indicates that the value of the quantity is constant during simulation runs.
 It can be modified when a component is reused and between simulation runs.
 The component name can be followed by a modification to change the value of the component or its attributes.

 Equations are composed of expressions both on the left hand side and the right hand side like in the following filter equation.
 ```Modelica
 equation
   T*der(y) + y = u;